Visiting Alaska? Well…you can’t miss the scenic drive from Anchorage to Seward.

 4. Alaska Wildlife Conservation Center

-We got up close and personal with a brown bear (with a fence between us of course), watched bisons be bisons, and attended a wolf workshop.
+We got up close and personal with a brown bear (with a fence between us of course), watched bisons be bisons and attended a wolf workshop.

-- 6 and Under Child: Free
+- Child: Free (3 and under)

 5. Portage Glacier